 What is the Story Group Project?

 The Story Group project has been running for 12 months.
 It was set up to seek the voices of the local community on how Eastleigh Museum could become the focal point in the town where stories about the local area and its people could be showcased.
 Through work already undertaken on the project, the story group’s focus is on the development of a series of exhibitions, which would be co-curated by the community for the community.

 Will the museum also be closed to school groups?

-Yes, we will no longer be hosting school visits at the museum.
+Yes, we are no longer be hosting school visits at the museum.

 What is happening to the collections at the museum?

-We will continue to care for the collections at the museum while it is closed.
+We continue to care for the collections at the museum while it is closed.

 What is happening to the services provided by One Community?